nggit/tremolo-docs/tasks.md

     app.run('0.0.0.0', 8000, debug=True)
 ```

-If you want to execute the synchronous tasks instead, you can look at the [awaiter module](https://pypi.org/project/awaiter/).
+If you want to execute the synchronous/blocking tasks instead, you can look at the [awaiter module](https://pypi.org/project/awaiter/).

 ## Contexts
 `server['context']` is a mutable object (think a `dict` with a dot notation, or a [SimpleNamespace](https://docs.python.org/3/library/types.html#types.SimpleNamespace)).